 What drives the things we do?

-I mentioned earlier that we have seen our team grow significantly over the past year.
+Our team has grown significantly over the past year.
 This has been an exciting season, but it is also one that has been slightly terrifying.
 We are convinced that our ability to serve churches well is directly connected to the quality of our team.
 When we walk with a church through a search process, we encourage them to keep their core values in mind when making a hire.
 We also challenge them to discern whether the values that they espouse are core values or aspirational values (aspirational values are what we’d like to be… not who we are now).
 For Chemistry, as we seek to bring people on our team, we screen them through our own core values:

 - We love the local church: We are convinced that the local church is the most important institution on the face of the planet.
 It is the vehicle that God has chosen to bring about transformation in his children, and this world.
 We recognize that the local church has blemishes, flaws, and foibles, but we love Christ’s bride just the same.
 As we seek out teammates, we seek out people who have a genuine 1 Corinthians 13 love for the church.
 They are patient, they are kind, they seek to protect, trust and hope for the best for the churches we serve.
 While we can teach our team many skills, we can not teach someone who is cynical, jaded, and embittered by the church to love the church.